Recent from talks

 Pipilotti Rist

-Pipilotti Elisabeth Rist, birth name Elisabeth Charlotte Rist (born 21 June 1962 in Grabs) is a Swiss visual artist best known for creating experimental video art and installation art.
-Her work is often described as surreal, intimate, abstract art, having a preoccupation with the female body.
+Pipilotti Rist, birth name Elizabeth Rist (born 21 June 1962), is a Swiss visual artist who works in experimental video art and installation art.
+Her work is often described as surreal, intimate and abstract, often depicting the human body.

 During her studies, Rist began making super 8 films.
-Her works generally last only a few minutes, borrowing from mass-media formats such as MTV and advertising, with alterations in their colors, speed, and sound.
-Her works generally treat issues related to gender, sexuality, and the human body.
+Her works generally last only a few minutes, borrowing from mass-media formats such as musical films, MTV and advertising, with alterations in their colors, speed, and sound.
+Her works often treat issues related to gender, sexuality, and the human body.
+Colorful and musical, her works transmit a sense of happiness and self-fulfilling positive energy.

-In I'm Not The Girl Who Misses Much (1986) Rist dances in front of a camera in a black dress with uncovered breasts.
+In I'm Not The Girl Who Misses Much (1986) Rist dances in front of a camera in a black dress with half-uncovered breasts.
 The images are often monochromatic and fuzzy.
-Rists repeatedly sings "I'm not the girl who misses much", a reference to the first line of the song "Happiness Is a Warm Gun" by the Beatles.
-As the video approaches its end, the image becomes increasingly blue and fuzzy and the sound stops.
+Rist repeatedly sings "I'm not the girl who misses much", a reference to the first line of the song "Happiness Is a Warm Gun" by the Beatles.
+As the video approaches its end, the image becomes increasingly blue and fuzzy and the sound slows down.

-Rist achieved notoriety with Pickelporno (Pimple porno) (1992), a work about the female body and sexual excitation.
+In the early 1990s, Rist attracted the attention of the art world for the first time.
+She achieved notoriety with Pickelporno (Pimple porno) (1992), a work about the female body and sexual excitation.
 The fisheye camera moves over the bodies of a couple.
 The images are charged by intense colors, and are simultaneously strange, sensual, and ambiguous.